+To the extent a particular Intertie becomes over requested with New Use Import Commitments, such that the MW represented in all New Use Import Commitments using the Intertie exceed the Intertie’s Available Import Capability in excess of that reserved for Existing Contracts and Transmission Ownership Rights under Steps 2 and 3 as well as Pre-RA Import Commitments under Step 4a, the New Use Import Commitments will be assigned New Use Import Commitment Capability, based on the Import Capability Load Share Ratio of each Load Serving Entity submitting New Use Import Commitments on the particular Intertie.
+To the extent the initial assignment of New Use Import Commitment Capability does not fully assign the Available Import Capability on the over requested Intertie, the CAISO will assign the remaining Available Import Capability on the over requested Intertie until fully exhausted based on the Import Capability Load Share Ratio of each Load Serving Entity whose submitted New Use Import Commitment has not been fully satisfied by the previous Import Capability Load Share Ratio assignment iteration.
+The Available Import Capability assigned pursuant to this Step 4b is the New Use Import Commitment Capability.
+Any New Use Import Commitment Capability shall not exceed the limitations imposed in Section 40.4.6.2.2.4.

-Step 5: Assignment of Remaining Import Capability Limited by Load Share Quantity: The Total Import Capability remaining after Step 4 will be assigned only to Load Serving Entities serving Load within the CAISO Balancing Authority Area that have not received Existing Contract Import Capability and Pre-RA Import Commitment Capability under Steps 3 and 4, that exceed the Load Serving Entity’s Load Share Quantity.
-Only the MW quantity of any Pre-RA Import Commitment Capability assigned to Existing Contract Import Capability under Step 4 that exceeds the Existing Contract Import Capability on the particular Intertie will be counted for purposes of this Step 5.
-This Total Import Capability will be assigned until fully exhausted to those Load Serving Entities eligible to receive an assignment under this Step based on each Load Serving Entity’s Import Capability Load Share Ratio up to, but not in excess of, its Load Share Quantity.
+Step 5: Assignment of Remaining Import Capability Limited by Load Share Quantity: The Total Import Capability remaining after Step 4 will be assigned only to Load Serving Entities serving Load within the CAISO Balancing Authority Area that have not received Existing Contract Import Capability, Pre-RA Import Commitment Capability and New Use Import Commitment Capability under Steps 3 and 4, that exceed the Load Serving Entity’s Load Share Quantity.
+Only the MW quantity of any Pre-RA Import Commitment Capability and New Use Import Commitment Capability assigned to Existing Contract Import Capability under Step 4 that exceeds the Existing Contract Import Capability on the particular Intertie will be counted for purposes of this Step 5.

+The CAISO will assign Remaining Import Capability based on the following process.
+First, the CAISO will calculate the gross Remaining Import Capability by subtracting the sum of the MW quantity assigned to excluded LSEs from the Total Import Capability.
+Next, the CAISO will calculate the share of gross Remaining Import Capability based on load share ratio among the remaining eligible Load Serving Entities.
+Any CAISO internal Load Serving Entity with allocations received from both Steps 3 & 4 that exceed or are equal to its share of the gross Remaining Import Capability will be excluded from further allocation of Remaining Import Capability.
+The CAISO will reiterate this calculation until there are no excluded Load Serving Entities.
+Each remaining eligible Load Serving Entity will have its Remaining Import Capability calculated by subtracting its total of all allocations received under Steps 3, 4a & 4b from its share of the gross Remaining Import Capability.
+The Total Import Capability will be assigned until fully exhausted to those Load Serving Entities eligible to receive an assignment under this Step.
 The quantity of Total Import Capability assigned to the Load Serving Entity under this Step is the Load Serving Entity’s Remaining Import Capability.
 This Step 5 does not assign Remaining Import Capability on a specific Intertie.

 Step 6: CAISO Posting of Assigned and Unassigned Capability: Following the completion of Step 5, the CAISO will post to the CAISO Website, in accordance with the schedule set forth in the Business Practice Manual the following information: